matter-labs/zksync-lite-docs/docs/sdk/checkout/constants.md

 ### zkSync-side errors

 - `NO_OPENER_ERROR`.
-This error is thrown if the checkout page is opened without an opener (basically that means, that the page was opened directly, but not as a popup).
+This error is thrown if the checkout page is opened without an opener (basically this means that the page was opened directly, but not as a popup).
 That's why you may see a gray screen if you open the checkout page directly in the browser.
 - `CHECKOUT_NOT_STARTED_ERROR`.
 This error is thrown if the checkout page tries to retrieve the state (e.g. list of